Burl Ives: 1960s–1990s

-He played Walter Nichols in the drama The Bold Ones: The Lawyers (1969–72), a segment of the wheel series The Bold Ones.
+Ives played Walter Nichols in the drama The Bold Ones: The Lawyers (1969–72), a segment of the wheel series The Bold Ones.

 Ives narrated the 1971 season highlight film for the Washington Redskins of the National Football League produced by NFL Films.
 The Executive Producer was NFL Films founder Ed Sabol, and chief producer was Ed's son, Steve Sabol.
 Ed and Steve Sabol are members of the Pro Football Hall of Fame.

 Ives occasionally starred in macabre-themed productions.
 In 1970, for example, he played the title role in The Man Who Wanted to Live Forever, in which his character attempts to harvest human organs from unwilling donors.
 In 1972, he appeared as old man Doubleday in the episode "The Other Way Out" of Rod Serling's Night Gallery, in which his character seeks a gruesome revenge for the murder of his granddaughter.

-In honor of Ives's influence on American vocal music, on October 25, 1975, he was awarded the University of Pennsylvania Glee Club Award of Merit.
+In honor of Ives's influence on American vocal music, he was awarded the University of Pennsylvania Glee Club Award of Merit on October 25, 1975.
 This award, initiated in 1964, was "established to bring a declaration of appreciation to an individual each year who has made a significant contribution to the world of music and helped to create a climate in which our talents may find valid expression."

 When America Sings opened at Disneyland in 1974, Ives voiced the main host, Sam Eagle, an Audio-Animatronic.

 In 1976, Ives was featured as a main character in Little House on the Prairie season 3 episode 10 titled "The Hunters".
-Ives played an old fur trapper who was blind and afraid to leave the comfort and safety of his cabin which he shared with his adult son (Johnny Crawford).
-In this episode Ives paired off with Laura Ingalls (Melissa Gilbert) to help rescue her injured father who was accidentally shot while hunting for venison.
+He played an old fur trapper who was blind and afraid to leave the comfort and safety of his cabin, which he shared with his adult son (Johnny Crawford).
+In this episode, Ives paired off with Laura Ingalls (Melissa Gilbert) to help rescue her injured father, who was accidentally shot while hunting for venison.

 Ives lent his name and image to the U.S. Bureau of Land Management's "This Land Is Your Land – Keep It Clean" campaign in the 1970s.
 He was portrayed with the program's fictional spokesman, Johnny Horizon.

-Burl Ives was seen regularly in television commercials for Luzianne tea for several years during the 1970s and 1980s, when he was the company's commercial spokesman.
+Ives was seen regularly in television commercials for Luzianne tea for several years during the 1970s and 1980s, when he was the company's commercial spokesman.

-In 1982 he played Carruthers, a dog trainer, in Samuel Fuller's controversial and critically acclaimed film White Dog.
+In 1982, Ives played Carruthers, a dog trainer, in Samuel Fuller's controversial and critically acclaimed film White Dog.

 In 1989, Ives officially announced his retirement from show business on his 80th birthday.
-However, he continued to do occasional benefit concert performances of his own accord until 1993.
+However, Ives continued to do occasional benefit concert performances of his own accord until 1993.